When you take an NCC class for college credit, you are a College Student.

-- You may have a NCC Student ID card, and are entitled to any discounts that go with it.
+- You will have an NCC Student ID card and are entitled to any discounts that go with it.

-- You may use the free tutoring services of the Learning Center, and the Library.
+- You can use the free tutoring services of the Learning Center and the Library.

-- Be responsible for your time – look at your schedule of high school courses and activities to make sure you have the time to do this.
+- Be responsible for your time.
+Look at your schedule of high school courses and activities to make sure you have time to do this.

 - Contact your high school counselor to register.
-It is your responsibility to meet with your counselor and then the institution to which transfer is being considered for a determination of which classes will be accepted for transfer credit.
+It is your responsibility to meet with your counselor and transfer school to determine what classes will be accepted for transfer credit.

-- Obtain all required signatures before submitting Registration Form (Student, Parent/Guardian and School Official).
+- Obtain all required signatures before submitting the Registration Form (Student, Parent/Guardian and School Official).

-- When college classes meet you need to attend!
-The college instructor doesn’t have to excuse you from class for homecoming, senior trip, speech contest, or any other high school activities.
+- When college classes meet, you must attend.
+The college instructor doesn’t have to excuse you from class for homecoming, senior trip, speech contests, or any other high school activities.

-- You need to contact your instructor with questions or concerns; they will not be able to talk to your parents.
-This is because of FERPA (Family Educational Rights and Privacy Act) regulations.
-This is a Federal law and we cannot violate it.
+- You must contact your instructor with questions or concerns.
+They will not be able to talk to your parents because of FERPA (Family Educational Rights and Privacy Act) regulations.
+This is a Federal law, and we cannot violate it.

 If you have any questions, your advisor is Beth Frankenstein.
 You can call: 712-324-5061, extension 242, fax: 712-324-4136, or Email Beth.